-The General Fund Asset Management Strategy and rolling five year action plan is guiding the Council's future strategic property decisions to make sure the estate is managed sustainably and efficiently so it can adapt and remain fit for the future, and help the Council meet its Future Town Future Council aims.
+The General Fund Asset Management Strategy and rolling five-year action plan is guiding the Council's future strategic property decisions to make sure the estate is managed sustainably and efficiently so it can adapt and remain fit for the future, and help the Council meet its Future Town Future Council aims.
 The strategy sets out clear financial targets to achieve to meet the Council's financial challenges.
 To help reach these financial targets, the strategy recommends seven clear areas for change, including undertaking local asset reviews to identify new opportunities to release surplus land and buildings for sale and opportunities to generate new sustained revenue income as well as improving efficiency and utilisation of assets with partners.
-The Strategy will remain in place until 2023 and the Action Plan is the key change document.